 • In fiscal 2025, total expenses, net in our Other segment increased due to increases in general and administrative expenses, payroll and bonuses, interest expense and cost of sales.
 The increase of \$15.8 million in general and administrative expense in the Other segment was attributable to our overall growth and the addition of new subsidiaries.
 Additionally, our advertising and sponsorship expense increased by \$58.2 million due to expanded marketing expenditures to third party contractors at Freedom Advertising and Aviata and several sponsorship contributions made through our subsidiaries during the year ended March 31, 2025.
-The most significant contributions were made to the Kazakhstan Chess Federation, Junior Football League of Kazakhstan, Tennis Federation of the Olympic Committee of Kazakhstan, and to the organization of a chess tournament in the USA.
-There was a \$52.4 million increase in payroll and bonuses in the Other segment which is mostly attributable to the overall growth of our operations as well as the addition of new subsidiaries.
+The most significant overall growth of our operations as well as the addition of new subsidiaries.
 Interest expense in the Other segment increased by \$25.0 million, mainly attributable to an increase in interest expense from the debt securities issued by Freedom SPC.
 Cost of sales increased by \$13.7 million due to higher sales volumes, which reflect our expansion into the telecommunications sector through the acquisition of SilkNetCom, as well as increased customer activity and order volume at Arbuz.
-Fee and commission expenses increased by \$4.6 million, mostly driven by higher bank commission expenses related to an increase in payment processing operations at certain Paybox subsidiaries.
+Fee and commission expense increased by \$4.6 million, mostly driven by higher bank commission expenses related to an increase in payment processing operations at certain Paybox subsidiaries.
 In addition, stock based compensation expenses increased by \$6.1 million as a result of the issuance of new stock grants, the majority of which vested on the date of issuance during fiscal 2025 and the partial amortization of stock grants.